PanosGreg/Invoke-AzCommand/readme.md

 ## Idea

-The native `Invoke-AzVMRunCommand` from Microsoft pretty much sucks.
+The native `Invoke-AzVMRunCommand` from Microsoft is lacking a lot of needed functionality.
-The company that gave us **Invoke-Command** and **PowerShell Remoting** does not adhere to the same standards when it comes to remote execution in Azure, even through PowerShell nonetheless.
-I realized there's no alternative out there that does what I want to do.
+The company that gave us **Invoke-Command** and **PowerShell Remoting** falls behind when it comes to remote execution in Azure, even through PowerShell nonetheless.
+I realized there's no alternative out there that does what I wanted to do.
 So I made `Invoke-AzCommand` to fix the gap.

 There should be a remote execution method on Azure VMs through PowerShell that's easy-to-use, simple, and supports objects, streams and multi-threading at the very least.
 Now there is.